kunupat/FileSplitterSpringBatch/README.md

 # How to build this project?

 Follow instructions mentioned in the `Example 3.
-Dockerfile` here- https://spring.io/guides/gs/spring-boot-docker/
+Dockerfile` section here- https://spring.io/guides/gs/spring-boot-docker/